Update: May 2016

-The amended plan includes several major changes including:
+The amended plan incorporates several amendments and clarifications including:

 Application Progress to Date (What's Happened So Far)